 Usually, we see people often get confused between Shared and VPS web hosting services.
-If you’re one of them, you have landed to the right place.
+If you’re one of them, you have landed at the right place.

 As in this post, we will break down the differences between these two hosting services.
-It will help you get a better ideal which service you should go with.
+It will help you get a better idea of which service you should go with.

 Let’s start with defining what these two terms mean.

 Table of Contents

 As you can judge by the name, this hosting type lets you share server resources with multiple users.
 Since you share the resources you share the cost as well.
 And for that reason, it is the best option for people looking for a budget-friendly hosting option.

 Although it is less expensive in comparison to other forms of web hosting services, you will not find it sufficient for a website with high traffic and a heavy database.

 Stands for Virtual Private Server, VPS is one of the newest forms of web hosting services.
 In recent years, it has grown in popularity.
 And why not?
 It is designed to offer a better experience in terms of scalability, customer support, performance, and security.

 But for that, you will need to invest in a reputable VPS hosting provider like one is http://hostinger.com/VPS/

 Indeed, VPS servers are virtualized servers that act like dedicated servers within a shared hosting environment.
 It would not be wrong to say that VPS has a balance of both shared and dedicated hosting.
 It gives you the power of dedicated hosting as well as ease of shared hosting.